CSCI-3349-S25/lab2/README.md

 # Lab 2: nltk and spaCy

----

-**First**, clone this repo down to your own machine.
-[Here's a link to detailed directions for doing this with GitHub Desktop and with git from the command line](https://github.com/CSCI-3349-S25/git-instructions). **Next,** finish reading this README file to complete your environment setup. **Finally,** complete the lab in the Colab notebook, as described below.
-When you're done you'll download, add, commit, and push your notebook to your repo.
-You will also share your Colab notebook with me and the TAs.

----

 In this lab, you'll be learning how to use the nltk library to carry out text normalization and do some basic text analysis.
 At the very end, you'll use a different library, spaCy, which will allow you to do much of this normalization in a more streamlined but less transparent way.

 The lab will be entirely contained within a Colab notebook.
 If you have never used one before, don't worry!
 This lab will walk you through using Colab.

-Depending on how you installed Python 3.9 and what you have done before, it's possible that you are going to need to install some stuff.
-Please review the material below.
+### Overview
+1. Clone the lab repo down to your own machine.
+[Here's a link to detailed directions for doing this with GitHub Desktop and with git from the command line](https://github.com/CSCI-3349-S25/git-instructions).
+2. Complete the lab in the Colab notebook, as described below in Part 2.
+3. Share your Colab notebook with me and the TAs, as described in the notebook.
+4. Download, add, commit, and push your notebook to your repo.

 ### Part 1: Getting your own copy of the Colab notebook.